Xinyang: Geography of city

 The prefecture-level city of Xinyang has a total land area of 18819 km2.
 The city is located in the southernmost part of Henan Province on the south bank of the Huai River and in the middle of the Dabie Mountains area.
 It borders the cities Zhumadian to the north and Nanyang to the northwest, and the provinces of Anhui and Hubei to the east and south respectively.
 The region where Xinyang is located is considered a subtropical area and the Dabie mountainous terrain is mainly to the north, south, and east of the city.

 Climate

-Xinyang has a monsoon-influenced, four-season humid subtropical climate (Köppen Cfa/Cwa), with cold, damp winters, and hot, humid summers.
+Xinyang has a monsoon-influenced, four-season distinct humid subtropical climate (Köppen Cfa/Cwa), with cold, damp winters, and hot, humid summers.
 The months of April through June here are slightly cooler than much of the rest of the province.
 The monthly 24-hour average temperature ranges from 2.4 °C in January to 27.3 °C in July; the annual mean is 15.54 °C. The annual precipitation is just above 1100 mm, and close to two-thirds of it occurs from May to September.
 With monthly percent possible sunshine ranging from 38% in March to 47% in four months, the city receives 1,974 hours of bright sunshine annually; January through March are the cloudiest months.